Friday 10th November 2023

 Martyn Joseph is a completely unique and mind-blowing artist.
-Take everything you think you know about singer-songwriters….and rip it up.
-For one man and a guitar he creates a performance with a huge far-reaching sound that is energetic, compelling and passionate.
-Be it to two hundred people or twenty thousand, he blows the crowd away night after night.
+Take everything you think you know about singer-songwriters and rip it up.
+For one man and a guitar, he creates a performance with a huge far-reaching sound that is energetic, compelling, and passionate.
+Be it two hundred people or twenty thousand, he blows the crowd away night after night.

-November 2021 saw him release his most recent studio album entitled “1960”, with songs of both insightful observations of our times, along with poignant more personal reflections.
-The album was made Folk Album of The Month in Mojo and awarded 4 starts by Uncut, and is still in the UK Official Folk charts in February 2022.
+His critically acclaimed 2021 record, “1960” was made Folk Album of The Month in Mojo and awarded 4 stars by Uncut, and remained in the UK Official Folk charts for much of 2022.

 Compared to Bruce Springsteen, John Mayer, Bruce Cockburn and Dave Matthews, he has created his own style and reputation as a mesmerizing live performer and stands in his own right, built on a reputation for giving what thousands have described as the best live music experience of their lives.

-He is hailed as a raconteur weaving tales on topical concerns, as well as stories on the fragility of love, with a magical ability to reach out to his listeners through his passion and humour.
+He is hailed as a raconteur weaving tales on topical concerns and stories on the fragility of love, with a magical ability to reach out to his listeners through his passion and humour.
 Stunning reviews single him out as an unmissable solo performer whose music stays with you long after the show has ended.

 “Stunning, heartfelt music” Bob Harris BBC Radio 2,